Mediation

 Many mediation sessions last a few hours and if necessary another session will be scheduled.

 If you are able to reach an agreement, the mediator will draft a written agreement while you wait.
 The mediator will ask both of you to review the agreement and sign it.
-If you have a Kraayeveld Law attorney with you during mediation, your attorney will review the agreement with you.
+If you have a Kraayeveld Family Law attorney with you during mediation, your attorney will review the agreement with you.

 A Word of Caution.